 Martin Buchanan has been involved in theatre since he was twelve years old when his mother signed him up for an after school theatre program.
 As a former Resident Artist, Martin has appeared numerous times on The Coterie stage, most recently in Schoolhouse Rock Live!, Lyle the Crocodile; Bud, Not Buddy; Slashdance; and Number the Stars.

 Melody Butler has been a Teaching Artist at The Coterie and Starlight Theatre since 2009.
-She is also one of the Master Acting Teachers and has worked in the Education, Marketing, and Front of House departments at The Coterie.
-She has taught theatre and dance for a collective eleven years and loves it more every day.
+She has served as a Coterie Master Acting Teacher and has worked in the Education, Marketing, and Front of House departments.
+She has taught theatre and dance for a over a decade and loves it more every day.
+Melody is proud to also direct for The Coterie's summer program.
 She hopes not only to inspire those she meets but to be inspired by them as well.

 Christi Coffey holds a BFA in Musical Theatre from the Conservatory of Theatre and Dance at Southeast Missouri State.
 She is a professional actress who has performed at The MET, Egads!, and The Living Room.
 She taught preschool for many years which is where she found her love of teaching children.
 Christi was a full time nanny for 5 years, until recently when she decided to involve herself in more teaching opportunities.

 Scott Cox is a Missouri native who began acting professionally at 14.
-He is an actor, playwright, and dramaturge currently teaching and studying at the University of Kansas.
+He currently acts, writes, directs, and produces in addition to serving as the Chair of Theatre & Dance at Benedictine College.
 He studied acting at the American Academy of Dramatic Arts in Pasadena, California, before getting his BA in Theatre at Missouri State University.
-He received his MA in Playwriting and Dramaturgy at UMKC, and is currently working towards his PhD at KU.
+He received his MA in Playwriting and Dramaturgy at UMKC, and completed his PhD at KU.
 He spent two seasons touring with The Coterie's Once Upon a Treasure Trunk and has served as a teaching artist since 2004.